jeffreyrogers/AtomicWrite/README.md

 1. Create a temporary file
 2. Write all data to the temporary file
 3. Flush changes to disk
-4. Rename the temporary file (this step is atomic)
+4. Rename the temporary file (this step is atomic at the filesystem level)
 5. Flush changes to disk

-The operations are the same between Windows and POSIX systems, but Windows provides slightly weaker guarantees (it should still be atomic, but some metadata might not be written properly in the case of a crash) We do these same operations on Windows as well, but it provides slightly different guarantees.
+The operations are the same between Windows and POSIX systems, but Windows provides slightly weaker guarantees (it should still be atomic, but some metadata might not be written properly in the case of a crash).
 The code is slightly different depending on the POSIX system, but the basic idea is the same for all of them.

 ## Large Files